Executive Council

 Austin, TX

-Cortland is a second-generation Aggie from Austin, Texas, pursuing both his Bachelor of Science in Industrial and Systems Engineering and Master of Science in Finance.
-On campus, Cortland is a proud member of One Army men’s organization where he currently serves as the Service Chairman, Chilifest Co-Chairman, and mentor at Still Creek Ranch.
-He has enjoyed serving multiple years as a Fish Camp Counselor, Staff Assistant for the Big Event, and as the Service Committee Chairman for the freshman leadership organization; FAST.
+Cortland is a second-generation Aggie from Austin, Texas, pursuing both his Bachelor of Science in Industrial & Systems Engineering and Master of Science in Finance.
+On campus, Cortland currently serves as the President of One Army Men’s Organization, consulting guild leader for the Master of Science in Finance program, and as a mentor at Still Creek Ranch.
+Through his time at Texas A&M, he has enjoyed serving multiple years as a Fish Camp Counselor, Staff Assistant for the Big Event, and as Service Chair of his freshman leadership organization; FAST.
 Cortland spends his summers coaching middle and high school football players in Lake Travis, Texas.
-In his free time, he loves travelling with his friends and family and enjoys experiencing new things in new places.
-Upon graduation, Cortland plans to pursue a career in management consulting and hopes to one day return to his passion of coaching football.
+In his free time, he loves traveling, experiencing new things, watching Aggie football, and hanging out with friends and family.
+Upon graduation, Cortland plans to pursue a career where he can apply his engineering and financial expertise to grow and improve business operations.
+In the distant future, Cortland hopes to return to his passion of coaching football.

 Jonathan Kutsch '24